 By 1949, the membership had increased to 74 members and joined other boards to educate the public on the proper use of the term “REALTOR®”.
 This same year saw the signing of a reciprocal agreement with the Berkeley Board, work with the City of Hayward on pre-zoning policies and the Board won the National Award given for “outstanding achievement in rendering great public service to their community and promoting goodwill for their Board, and thereby for REALTORS® everywhere”.

-The Board had grown to 80 members during 1950.
-The Board determined more space was needed to serve the members and thus moved to 1035 B Street, in Hayward.
-This time the offices were located over a hardware store and provided room for the two staff at the Board.
+The Board had grown to 80 members during 1950 and determined more space was needed to serve the members and thus moved to 1035 B Street, in Hayward.
+This time the offices were located over a hardware store and provided room for the two staff.

 1951 saw the breakfast meeting changed to luncheon meetings which helped increase the number of attendees.
 A bulletin, which was being published weekly, was given a name – “REAL-TORO” (a contest had been held to come up with the name and the winning member received a $25 Defense Bond).
 Other notable achievements included a new photo service in conjunction with the Multiple Listings; a night school course in real estate was started as was a bowling team, and the Board provided assistance to the Military Housing Authority by finding $50-$60 monthly rentals for Park Air Force Base personnel.